bartbalaz/ivado_labs_assignment/README.md

 while the corresponding container is not removed from the system (i.e. using __docker rm__ command).

 ### Why this approach?
-The nature of the data allows to assume a relatively small set with very limited evolution potential.
+1. The nature of the data allows to assume a relatively small set with very limited evolution potential.
 This enables us to store the entire data set in the Docker image.
+Furthermore, the data set is small enough not to require data indexing while it may be stored entirely in memory.
-Similarly, the linear regression requirement needs a very small amount of parameters hence also allowing to be embedded into the Docker image.
+1. Similarly, the linear regression requirement needs a very small amount of parameters hence also allowing to be embedded into the Docker image.
-Additionally, at the time of the implementation I'm facing the following unknowns:
+1. Additionally, at the time of the implementation I'm facing the following unknowns:
 - Detailed customer workflow: How this implementation will be used, by how many people, part of what bigger scheme?
 - Detailed customer deployment: K8s vs just a Docker/DockerCompose on physical or virtual host, if any, which public cloud provider AWS, GCP, Azure would be considered?
 Who's infrastructure (customer or ours) would be considered etc. etc.?

 Therefore, the chosen approach provides the most flexibility and the least constraints in terms of customer side requirements.
 It may be adjusted easily to fit into any set of additional constraints.